fleekxyz/fleek-xyz-docs/docs/Sites/managed.md

 You can follow a guide on how to configure your ENS domain [here](/docs/Domains/ens).

+### Purging the cache

+If your website is not reflecting the latest changes, you might have a cache-refresh issue.
+A previous cache layer might be being held by the CDN, and therefore you’re seeing the website from the cache layer, not the most updated version.

+Fortunately, purging the cache manually fixes this! and you can do it right from the Fleek app if needed.

+Under the hosting section in Fleek, find the affected site, and visit the Settings.
+In the general tab you will find the section for purging the cache.
+It only takes clicking the button and the process will be triggered.

 ### Deleting a Site

 To delete a site, go to the site overview and click on the settings icon.
 In the general settings page, click on the **Delete Site** button.
 This will remove the site from your account and will no longer serving the content of your site.